 Love is to build bridges, not to build walls.
 Though the walls, once constructed to separate people, have been demolished, the merging function of the bridges protects them from this danger.
 It can even become the voice of a great nation as the Khudafarin bridge.

 Yes, this time, our topic is the bridges, and I want to write about the world's longest and shortest bridges.
-The longest bridge in the world today is in China.
+If you are interested in what is the longest bridge in the world, the longest bridge in the world today is in China.
 The Danyang–Kunshan Grand Bridge is 164.8 km long.
-The bridge is part of the Beijing-Shanghai express railway line.
-The second part of the bridge Langfang-Qingxian is 114 km and is the second-longest bridge in the world.
+The longest bridge in the world is part of the Beijing-Shanghai express railway line.
+The second part of the bridge Langfang-Qingxian is 114 km and is the second longest bridge in the world.

-The world's longest sea bridge is also in China.
+Where is the world's longest sea bridge?
+The world's longest sea bridge is in Hong Kong.
 The longest part of the bridge, consisting of three bridges and a tunnel, reaches 55 km.
 The construction of the Hong Kong-Macau-Zhuhai Bridge took eight years.
-Chinese President Xi Jinping made the opening of the bridge in 2018.
 Of course, the political aspects should not be overlooked here.
 As Hong Kong is a particular management area, China wants to show its "love" for the place by building the bridge and symbolically linking it to China.
 The Hong Kong-Macao-Zhuhai Bridge reduced a 3-hour road to 30 minutes.
-To use the bridge, you need to register in advance and pay $21.
-7 km of the bridge passes underwater. $10 billion was spent on the construction of the bridge and was used 400,000 tons of steel.
+To use the world's longest sea bridge, you need to register in advance and pay $21.7 km of the bridge passes underwater. $10 billion was spent on the construction of the bridge and was used 400,000 tons of steel.
 An artificial island was created over the sea for its construction.

 When you look at where the shortest bridge in the world is, you can see that it is famous not for its shortness.
 Thus, the bridge is known for its international status.
 Earlier, this status was attributed to the bridge in the Lawrence River linking area between Canada and America.
 The 8-meter-long bridge on Zavikon Island, located between New York and Ontario, is on the border.
 In contrast to other islands in the Thousand Islands archipelago, a bridge was built only on Zavikon Island, during the border treaty between Canada and the USA.
 The reason is that a person's house was in the Canadian part and the yard in the American section.